awsdocs/amazon-cloudfront-developer-guide/doc_source/create-function.md

 ```

 When the command is successful, you see output like the following that describes the function that was just created\.

-**Note**
-The following output is formatted as a YAML string\.
-This feature is only available in version 2 of the AWS CLI\.
-For more information, see [Setting the AWS CLI output format]() in the *AWS Command Line Interface User Guide*\.

 ```
 ETag: ETVABCEXAMPLE